-- Video file only: Include three <MediaFile> elements (section 3.7.1), each with a URI to a ready-to-serve video file at quality levels for high, medium, and low.
-Please review the IAB Digital Video Ad Format Guidelines for guidance on ready-to-serve file quality specifications. - Video file for use in ad-stitching: In addition to the three ready-to-serve files, use the <Mezzanine> element (section 3.7.2) to include a URI to the raw video file.
-Please review the IAB Digital Video Ad Format Guidelines for guidance on ready-to-serve file quality specifications. - Interactive linear video file: In addition to at least one ready-to-serve video file included in the <MediaFile> element, use the <InteractiveCreativeFile> element (section 3.7.3) to include a URI to the interactive media file, specifying the API framework required to execute the file.
+Video file only: Include three <MediaFile> elements (section 3.9.1), each with a URI to a ready-to-serve video file at quality levels for high, medium, and low.
+Please review the IAB Digital Video Ad Format Guidelines for guidance on ready-to-serve file quality specifications.

+Video file for use in ad-stitching: In addition to the three ready-to-serve files, use the <Mezzanine> element (section 3.9.2) to include a URI to the raw video file.
+Please review the IAB Digital Video Ad Format Guidelines for guidance on mezzanine file specifications.

+Interactive linear video file: In addition to at least one ready-to-serve video file included in the <MediaFile> element, use the <InteractiveCreativeFile> element (section 3.9.3) to include a URI to the interactive media file, specifying the API framework required to execute the file.
+When interactive files are included in the VAST response, they should be executed before any video files are executed.

-Parent Linear only for InLine format Bounded 1 Sub-elements MediaFile Mezzanine Required Yes (Linear ads) Sub-elements MediaFile Mezzanine Parent Linear only for InLine format Mezzanine Bounded 1 InteractiveCreativeFile Sub-elements required required in ad-stitched video executions
+The components of the <MediaFiles> elements:

+Required Yes (Linear ads)

+Parent Linear only for InLine format

+Bounded 1

+Sub-elements MediaFile Mezzanine InteractiveCreativeFile

+^{}required required in ad-stitched video executions

-3.7.1 MediaFile
+3.9.1 MediaFile